hotkit/fost-crypto/crypto++/Readme.txt

-Crypto++: a C++ Class Library of Cryptographic Schemes Version 5.6.4 - SEPT/11/2016
+Crypto++: free C++ Class Library of Cryptographic Schemes Version 5.6.5 - OCT/11/2016

 Crypto++ Library is a free C++ class library of cryptographic schemes.
 Currently the library contains the following algorithms: